 As in countless other American communities, much of Cleveland’s history is connected to the once-pervasive presence of the asbestos industry.
 Beginning in the early days of the Industrial Age and ending just a few decades ago, processed asbestos and ACMs were used by almost every major industry that contributed to Cleveland’s growth.

-Power plants, factories, railroad yards, breweries, steel mills, and other job sites contained astronomical amounts of the dangerous minerals in many of their components and machinery.
+Power plants, factories, railroad yards, breweries, steel mills, and other job sites contained astronomical amounts of dangerous minerals in many of their components and machinery.

 Further, asbestos was often used to make a variety of consumer products to make them heat resistant and fireproof.
 This pervasiveness of asbestos, which was once marketed as a safe and essential material, caused a serious rise in the number of deaths from mesothelioma and other serious illnesses linked to asbestos exposure.